Treemapping: Tiling algorithms

-Unfortunately, these properties have an inverse relationship.
+These properties have an inverse relationship.
 As the aspect ratio is optimized, the order of placement becomes less predictable.
 As the order becomes more stable, the aspect ratio is degraded.

 Rectangular treemaps

 To date, fifteen primary rectangular treemap algorithms have been developed:

 Convex treemaps

 Rectangular treemaps have the disadvantage that their aspect ratio might be arbitrarily high in the worst case.
 As a simple example, if the tree root has only two children, one with weight $1/n$ and one with weight $1-1/n$, then the aspect ratio of the smaller child will be $n$, which can be arbitrarily high.

 To cope with this problem, several algorithms have been proposed that use regions that are general convex polygons, not necessarily rectangular.

 Convex treemaps were developed in several steps, each step improved the upper bound on the aspect ratio.
 The bounds are given as a function of $n$ - the total number of nodes in the tree, and $d$ - the total depth of the tree.